nf-core/website/markdown/governance.md

 - Engaging with local, national, and international Nextflow and nf-core community
 - Writing or sharing tweets, blogs, articles, and technical documentation
-- Running nf-core events such as user groups, hackathons, workshops, and more
+- Running nf-core events such as user group meetings, hackathons, workshops, and more
 - Speaking about nf-core at meetings and events
 - Acting as a local liaison for new community members